asiloisad/pulsar-hydrogen-run/README.md

 A superset of commands to improve [hydrogen](https://github.com/nteract/hydrogen) workflow.

+Please note that [hydrogen-next](https://github.com/asiloisad/pulsar-hydrogen-next) has integrated this package functionality already.

 ![demo](https://github.com/asiloisad/hydrogen-run/blob/master/assets/demo.gif?raw=true)

 ## Installation

 To install `hydrogen-run` search for [hydrogen-run](https://web.pulsar-edit.dev/packages/hydrogen-run) in the Install pane of the Pulsar settings or run `ppm install hydrogen-run`.
-Alternatively, you can run `ppm install asiloisad/pulsar-hydrogen-run` to install a package directly from the Github repository.
+Alternatively, you can run `ppm install asiloisad/pulsar-hydrogen-run` to install a package directly from the GitHub repository.

 ## New concepts